 Even though it’s a fully English expression, it doesn’t follow the silly English rules on plurals, it follows the French.
 Though you’ll see it frequently as “bon vivants,” with the plural given only to the noun, it’s perfectly okay—and acceptable English—to say “bons vivants.”
 In fact, some dictionaries list no alternatives.

-And that, friends, are some “bons mots” about plurals.Merrill Perlman managed copy desks across the newsroom at The New York Times, where she worked for 25 years.
+And that, friends, are some “bons mots” about plurals.Merrill Perlman managed copy desks across the newsroom at the New York Times, where she worked for twenty-five years.
 Follow her on Twitter at @meperl.